Rebecca Odes: Writing career

 As high school students, Odes and her childhood friend Esther Drill conceived the idea of curating their own magazine with alternative media after noticing that the teen magazines available to them did not properly address their concerns.
-While they were graduate students at the Interactive Telecommunications Program at New York University, they, along with fellow student Heather McDonald, decided to form a female-positive online space aimed at teenagers, as the Internet lacked communities for girls in the 1990s.
+While they were graduate students at the Interactive Telecommunications Program at New York University, they, along with classmate Heather McDonald, decided to form a female-positive online space aimed at teenagers, as the Internet lacked communities for girls in the 1990s.
 Gurl.com was then created as Odes, Drill, and McDonald's Master's Thesis project.
 The website was launched in May 1996.
 Odes acted as the creative director of Gurl.com.
 She, along with Drill and McDonald, were given the New York Magazine Award in 1997 for their work on the website.

 Throughout the years of working on Gurl.com, Odes, Drill, and McDonald released three books based on the content of their website through a partnership with Scholastic.
 The first book, Deal With It!
 A Whole New Approach to Your Body, Brain, and Life as a gURL, was released on September 1, 1999, becoming a national bestseller and selling 100,000 copies in the United States by January 2000.
 It was awarded the I.D.
 Magazine Award in the Graphics category in July 2000.
 The second book, The Looks Book: A Whole New Approach to Beauty, Body Image, and Style, was released on October 1, 2002.
 The final book, Where Do I Go from Here?: Getting a Life After High School, was released in 2004.
 Following her work on Gurl.com, Odes co-wrote the book From the Hips: A Comprehensive, Open-Minded, Uncensored, Totally Honest Guide to Pregnancy, Birth and Becoming a Parent with Ceridwen Morris, with the book releasing on May 1, 2007.

 In 2013, Odes founded Wifey.tv with Joey Soloway, an Internet-based platform for women.
 In the same year, she was a co-contributor to the book Unscrolled with Sam Lipsyte in a segment titled "10 Commandments."

 In 2016, Odes became the executive producer of the film The Skinny.
 She was also listed in Forbes Forty Over 40 in the same year.
 In 2018, Odes co-founded CherryPicks, a review aggregator website for female and non-binary content, with Miranda Bailey.